 “Well then, there, Diane, we ought to run off to the city,” Diane says “Baby, you ain’t missing nothing”

-If you aren’t a nightlife person and aren’t in a career that is only based in big cities, you aren’t missing much by living in a small town.
-And because you can save so much money, it’s worth checking out.
+If you aren’t a nightlife person and aren’t in a career only available in big cities, you won’t miss much by living in a small town.
+And because you can save so much money, it’s worth considering.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.